 As part of the master's degree program, students are required to develop a portfolio that documents your experience and growth as a helping professional.
-You will receive guidance on how to complete this requirement in CPSY 503, Introduction to Professional Counseling course and in meetings with your program advisor.
-Portfolio requirements are listed and described below.
-The portfolio must be completed and uploaded to Taskstream by the deadline date in the semester prior to your first practicum.
+You will receive guidance on how to complete this requirement in MHC 503/MHCA 502, Introduction to Professional Counseling course and in meetings with your program advisor.